Hlwys/rsrecoverytool/README.md

 # RuneScape Cache Recovery Tool

 This script will recover any RuneScape Classic or early RuneScape 2 cache file from an image of a hard drive.
+The tool works for any RuneScape versions from 4 January 2001 until 16 May 2006.

 ## Requirements